bitnami/readme-generator-for-helm/README.md

 ```
 {
   "comments": {
     "format": "##"                               <-- Which is the comments format in the values YAML
   },
   "tags": {
     "param": "@param",                           <-- Tag that indicates a parameter
     "section": "@section",                       <-- Tag that indicates a section
+    "sectionDescStart": "@descriptionStart",     <-- Tag that indicates a section
+    "sectionDescEnd": "@descriptionEnd",         <-- Tag that indicates a section
     "skip": "@skip",                             <-- Tag that indicates the object must be skipped
     "extra": "@extra"                            <-- Tag to add a description for an intermediate object
   },
   "modifiers": {
     "array": "array",                            <-- Modifier that indicates an array type
     "object": "object"                           <-- Modifier that indicates an object type
     "string": "string"                           <-- Modifier that indicates a string type
     "nullable": "nullable"                       <-- Modifier that indicates a parameter that can be set to null
   },
   "regexp": {
     "paramsSectionTitle": "Parameters"   <-- Title of the parameters section to replace in the README.md